bgotink/kdl/documentation/src/api/dessert.md

 This process takes two steps:

 1. Store the `DeserializationContext` somewhere
-2. Pass call `source` on the `SerializationContext` at the beginning of the `serialize` function and pass it the stored `DeserializationContext`
+2. Call `source` on the `SerializationContext` at the beginning of the `serialize` function and pass it the stored `DeserializationContext`

 It is important this call to `source` happens before you make any other calls to any function on the `SerializationContext`.
 Calling it later in the serializer will cause an error.